NodejsHouston/SigWel/README.md

 2. Run `gulp serve-dev` to run the server and watch for and restart the server after any changes to server files
 3. Open browser and navigate to http://localhost:3000/

+## Running the client example
+### react example
+1. move to `public/client_example/react`, run `npm install` from the command prompt to install all dependencies
+2. Run `npm run dev` to launch webpack-server which serve react example locally.
+3. Open browser and navigate to http://localhost:8080/

 ## Folder Structure
 ### Public folder
- - The "public" folder for front-end (client side) code.
+ - The "public" folder for front-end (client side) code (including different frontend framework example).

 ### Server folder
 - The "server" folder for server side code.
+### main file and dev configuration
+- server.js (main file)
+- package.json (package management)
+- gulpfile.js (build management)